Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Implementation Details

 On datasets of resolution $32\times 32$, we use the batch size of 128, which consumes about 48Gb GPU memory.
 On STL-10 with resolution $48\times 48$, we use the batch size of 192, and on datasets of resolution $64\times 64$, we experiment with 128 batch size.
 The batch size for the datasets of resolution $256\times 256$ is 40, which takes nearly 120Gb of GPU memory.
 On the dataset of $1024\times1024$ resolution, we use the batch size of 16, which takes around 120Gb of GPU memory.
 We use five NVIDIA RTX-3090 GPU machines to train the model exceeding 48Gb, and we use a pair of NVIDIA RTX-3090 GPU machines to train the model that consumes less than 48Gb.

 \textbf{Evaluation} We apply the EMA with rate of 0.999 on NCSN++/UNCSN++ and 0.9999 on DDPM++/UDDPM++.
 For the density estimation, we obtain the NLL performance by the Instantaneous Change of Variable \citep{song2020score, chen2018neural}.
-We choose $[\epsilon=10^{-5},T=1]$ to integrate the instantaneous change-of-variable of the probability flow as default, even for the IMAGENET32 dataset.
+We choose $[\epsilon=10^{-5},T=1]$ to integrate the instantaneous change-of-variable of the probability flow as default, even for the ImageNet32 dataset.
 In spite that \citet{song2020score, song2021maximum} integrates the change-of-variable formula with the starting variable to be $\mathbf{x}_{0}$, Table 5 of \citet{kim2022maximum} analyzes that there are significant difference between starting from $\mathbf{x}_{\epsilon}$ and $\mathbf{x}_{0}$, if $\epsilon$ is not small enough.
 Therefore, we follow \citet{kim2022maximum} to compute $\mathbb{E}_{\mathbf{x}_{\epsilon}}\big[-\log{p_{\epsilon}^{\bm{\theta}}(\mathbf{x}_{\epsilon})}\big]$.
-However, to compare with the baseline models, we also evaluate the way \citet{song2020score, song2021maximum, vahdat2021score} compute NLL.
-We denote the way of \citet{kim2022maximum} as \textit{after correction} and \citet{song2021maximum} as \textit{before correction}.
+However, to compare with the baseline models, we also evaluate the way \citet{song2020score, song2021maximum} and \citet{vahdat2021score} compute NLL.
+We denote the way of \citet{kim2022maximum} as \textit{after correction} and \citet{song2021maximum} as \textit{before correction}, throughout the appendix.
 We dequantize the data variable by the uniform dequantization \cite{ho2019flow++} for both \text{after}-and-\text{before corrections}.
-For lossless compression, we follow \citet{ho2020denoising}.
-In the main paper, we denote \textit{uniform} as the uniformly dequantized correct NLL, and this corresponds to \textit{after correction} in the tables of Appendix.
+In the main paper, we only report the \textit{after correction} performances.

 For the sampling, we apply the Predictor-Corrector (PC) algorithm introduced in \citet{song2020score}.
 We set the signal-to-noise ratio as 0.16 on $32\times 32$ datasets, 0.17 on $48\times 48$ and $64\times 64$ datasets, 0.075 on 256$\times$256 sized datasets, and 0.15 on $1024\times 1024$.
 On datasets less than $256\times 256$ resolution, we iterate 1,000 steps for the PC sampler, while we apply 2,000 steps on the other high-dimensional datasets.
 Throughout the experiments for VESDE, we use the reverse diffusion \citep{song2020score} for the predictor algorithm and the annealed Langevin dynamics \citep{welling2011bayesian} for the corrector algorithm.
 For VPSDE, we use the Euler-Maruyama for the predictor algorithm, and we do not use any corrector algorithm.